 Now you might be asking why there should even be any risk since your dog is not pooping in your bedroom.

-While that’s true (hopefully), your dog could be carrying tiny worm eggs on his coat either through cleaning himself after licking his bum or after rolling in his own poop or feces from other animals.
+While your pup hopefully doesn’t soil your sleeping space, they could carry tiny worm eggs on their coat either through cleaning themselves and licking their bum or after rolling in poop or feces from other animals.

 Worm eggs can survive several years in the soil so even if you didn’t see any poop where your dog has just rolled, you are not 100% safe.

-I’d recommend washing all the bedsheets and blankets to remove any worm eggs that might be stuck there.
+I’d recommend washing all the bedsheets and blankets on high heat to remove any worm eggs that might be stuck there.

 What Are the Chances of Getting Worms From Your Dog?

-The chances of you getting worms from your dog are quite low and differ depending on which type of worm your dog is infected with.
+The chances of you getting worms from your dog are relatively low and differ depending on which type of worm your dog is infected with.

 Generally, intestinal parasites are way more common than you might think.